Toronto Western Hospital: Hand Surgery

 12-month fellowship based in central Toronto with a mixture of sports, arthroplasty and trauma.
 Working alongside Dr. Veillette, Dr. Leroux, and Dr. Paul you will be exposed to complex shoulder and elbow procedures, including primary and revision arthroplasty, superior capsule reconstruction, tendon transfers, and fracture fixation.
 The fellow will participate in clinics, ORs, teaching rounds, and research.
 This fellowship is closely linked with the University of Toronto Sports Medicine Fellowship and combined opportunities for teaching, case exposure and research are available.

-$60,000 CA – with potential for more with third party insurance lists.
+$60,000 CAD – with potential for more with third party insurance lists.

 12 months August-July